-Staff provided an update on the biennial GASB 45 calculation process.
-The GASB 45 accounting standard requires that this accrued liability for post-retirement healthcare benefits receive a new actuarial reassessment every two years.
-For the past two fiscal years, the annual value of this accrual was approximately \$6.0 million.
-The actuarial estimate for the 2012 fiscal year expense accrual has been increased to \$7.6 million.
-Several factors contributed to the increase in the estimate for this future expense: updated mortality tables which increased the life expectancy assumption; recent increases in national healthcare cost trends that were greater than previously assumed by the actuaries; and an aging staff increasing the probability of post-retirement benefit expenses for the current employee cohort.
+Staff will provide an update on the biennial GASB 45 calculation process.
+The GASB 45 accounting standard requires that this accrued liability for post-retirement healthcare benefits undergo an actuarial reassessment every two years.
+For the past two fiscal years, the value of this accrual was approximately \$6.0 million.
+The actuarial estimate for the 2012 fiscal year has been increased to \$7.6 million.
+Several factors contributed to the increase in the estimate for this future expense: updated mortality tables which increased the life expectancy assumption; recent increases in healthcare costs that were greater than previously assumed by the actuaries; and an aging staff increasing the probability of post-retirement benefit expenses for the employee cohort.
+Staff will review the underlying assumptions that support the calculation and discuss future changes to benefits and employment patterns that may reduce the projected cost in subsequent biennial calculations.